A Single Flower at Sparkles Monthly

 I stamped the sentiment and flip flops from the Splash stamp set as well as the sun from the Chaise Lounge stamp set, colored them, fussy cut/die cut them out to add to the tag.
 I used a black pen for stitch lines along the edges.
 I added my own hole reinforcer circle punched out and then added some Doodlebug Bumblebee Twine to the top.
 Finished it off with a couple of clear sequins from the Fishy Wishes sequins mix and filled the centers with Nuvo Glitter drops.
 I also covered the sun with a Sparkle Glitter Pen.

-I hope that I’ve INKspired you today with my Summer flip flop theme!
+I hope that I’ve INKspired you today with my summer flip flop theme!
 Thanks so much for dropping in here.
 If you’d like to see more from this company, be sure to join the Inkystamper Inkspiration FB group!
 Hope to see you there!
 Have a great day!

 Challenges I’d like to enter:

-1. Just Us Girls – Anything but a card (tag only)Screen Shot 2021-04-29 at 9.10.28 AM
+1. Just Us Girls – Anything but a card (tag only)

 2. Daring Cardmakers – Gift Tags Galore (tag only)